GovTechSG/seed-documentation/prerequisites-for-onboarding.md

     | TechPass      | [Download offboarding script](https://26mucnez5qtouxu6dtg7bwcpwa0glupx.lambda-url.ap-southeast-1.on.aws/tp_mac)     |
     | Hive      | [Download offboarding script](https://26mucnez5qtouxu6dtg7bwcpwa0glupx.lambda-url.ap-southeast-1.on.aws/hive_mac)     |

-  5. When prompted to log in, log in with your TechPass.
+  5. When prompted, log in with your TechPass.

     > **Note**:
     >- If you have any issues in accessing the link to download the offboarding script, try accessing the link in incognito mode or one of the [supported browsers](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/additional-resources/best-practices?id=supported-browsers).